pa-media-group/Isilon_Tools/README.md

 ### Summary
   EMC Isilon scale-out storage solutions are designed for the enterprise that want to manage their data, not their storage.
 Our storage systems are powerful yet simple to install, manage, and scale to virtually any size.
 And, unlike traditional enterprise storage, Isilon solutions stay simple no matter how much storage capacity is added, how much performance is required, or how business needs change in the future.
 We’re challenging enterprises to think differently about their storage, because when they do, they’ll recognize there’s a better, simpler way – with Isilon.
-  The script utilizing Isilon Platform API interface to back up shares, exports, schedules and quotas for use cases such as: DRP and backup necessary configuration for DR.
+  The script utilizing Isilon Platform API interface to back up shares, exports, schedules, quotas, policies and  pools for use cases such as: DRP and backup necessary configuration for DR.

 ### Install
   Create and restore shares, exports, snapshot schedules  and quotas on an Isilon system utilizing the REST API interface.